 00:50 – Welcome

 01:40 – A “winding road” to mathematics, inspired by metallurgy and engineering, living in Israel, studying mathematics and philosophy

 06:50 – Joining the “Frontiers in Kinetic Theory” programme, a billiards metaphor

 09:50 – Being a junior figure in a research environment

-Dan Aspel speaks to Dr Avi Mayorcas, one of the first three recipients of the new Simons Postdoctoral Fellowships in Mathematics.
+Dan Aspel speaks to Dr Avi Mayorcas, one of the first five recipients of the new Simons Postdoctoral Fellowships in Mathematics.

 Subscribe for the latest updates on events and news

 Isaac Newton Institute for Mathematical Sciences, 20 Clarkson Road, Cambridge CB3 0EH United Kingdom